 Final Thoughts about Traveling to Mexico with a Dog or Cat

 Taking your dog to Mexico is pretty simple these days.
 As long as your dog is in good health, you don’t need any documentation.
 A health certificate is no longer required when traveling to Mexico from the U.S. or Canada.
-When returning home, you may need to show proof of rabies vaccination.
-It’s a good idea to carry this document, just in case.
-Custom may or may not inspect your pet when you arrive at the port of entry in Mexico.

 It’s important to note that the rules for traveling with your pet to Mexico and bringing them back to your home country can change at any time and without notice.
 Airline rules can change as well.
 The rules also vary from airline to airline.
 Before your trip, you’ll want to check to make sure you know all of the rules and that you have all of your documents in order.